-Welcome to Warwickshire County Council's 'Requirements of Early Education and Childcare Funding Entitlements'.
+Welcome to Warwickshire County Council's 'Requirements of Early Education and Childcare Funding Entitlements' for the Maintained Sector.

 The requirements reflect 'Early education and childcare - Statutory guidance for local authorities' issued by the Department for Education.
 The Statutory Guidance refers to legislation contained in The Childcare Act 2006 and The Childcare Act 2016.